performant-software/editioncrafter-odt/README.md

 3. Open `config.json` and update the parameters for your project.
 4. Run `npm start` in the command line to launch a web server.
 A popup will appear on the bottom right of your screen with an "Open in Browser" button.
 Click that to get a live view of your project in a new tab.

+## Using the provided example editions

+In the examples folder..
+TODO

 ## Upgrading EditionCrafter

 This repository currently contains EditionCrafter **1.1.0**.
 If a newer version exists, you can upgrade by running the following command: